Best practice in web design

 The success of your website will largely depend on how easy it is for users to find the information that they require.
 In addition to providing good navigation, you can help your users find information by including:

 - a search facility

-- well-organised content, which you
+- well-organised content